-The Little Boots Rodeo has been a key event for over 20 years and has been the start for many young people who have taken their experiences and continued on to high school, college and professional rodeo endeavors.
+The Little Boots Rodeo has been a key event for 25 years and has been the start for many young people who have taken their experiences and continued to high school, college, and professional rodeo endeavors.
 Contestants also learn other life lessons and skills in these rodeos and the Queen/Princess Pageant.
-But mostly, our professional team wants everyone to simply enjoy this family-oriented event as the children partake in this fun-filled day of playing in the dirt and kicking up arena dust!
+But mostly, our professional team wants everyone to simply enjoy this family-oriented event as the children take part in this fun-filled day of playing in the dirt and kicking up arena dust!

 Ages 3-16 as of Rodeo day

-Pre-registered contestants must check in during final registration at the registration table to receive their back number.
+- Pre-registered contestants must check in during final registration at the registration table to receive their back number.

 - The pageant is held at the rodeo arena on Friday evening before rodeo day.

 - Queen and princess pageant winners will be announced after the grand entry.

 - No pageant contestants will be allowed to ride in the grand entry.